mahmoudfouad5/Crespine-Gel-PMS-Legal/docs/legal/TERMS_AND_CONDITIONS.md

 ## Overview

+Crespine Gel PMS is a general-purpose platform designed for healthcare professionals, including doctors, clinics, and medical field teams worldwide.

-The application is intended to:
+The application provides tools for:

-- Support internal reporting and record management within a controlled workflow environment.
+- Managing professional records.
+- Supporting reporting workflows.
-- Assist authorized users in managing operational data.
+- Organizing operational and healthcare-related data.

+## Eligibility

+- The app is available to any healthcare professional or organization that registers an account.
+- Users are responsible for ensuring that the information they provide is accurate and appropriate.

 ## Important Notes

-- The application does not replace clinical judgment, diagnosis, or medical decision-making.
+- The application does not provide medical advice and does not replace clinical judgment, diagnosis, or treatment decisions.
-- Access and usage are restricted based on user roles and permissions.
-- Users are responsible for ensuring the accuracy and validity of all entered data.
+- The app is intended as a support tool for professional workflows only.

 ## Acceptable Use

-- The application must not be misused, reverse engineered, or accessed without authorization.
+Users agree to:

-- All usage must comply with applicable laws, regulations, and internal policies.
+- Use the app in compliance with applicable laws and regulations.
+- Not misuse, reverse engineer, or attempt unauthorized access to the system.
+- Maintain the confidentiality of their login credentials.

+## Access and Accounts

+- Users can create an account directly within the app.
+- Access to certain features may depend on user roles and permissions.
+- Users are responsible for all activities conducted under their accounts.

 ## Scope of Use

-- This application is designed for internal and professional operational use only.
+- The app is publicly available and can be used by healthcare professionals worldwide.
-- It is not intended to function as a public consumer-facing application.
+- It is not restricted to any specific company or organization.
-- It is not intended for general medical use or patient self-management.
+- It is not intended for patient self-management or general consumer medical use.

 ## Updates

-- These Terms & Conditions may be updated from time to time to reflect operational, legal, or product changes.
+- These Terms & Conditions may be updated periodically.
-- Continued use of the application after updates may be treated as acceptance of the revised terms where permitted by law.
+- Continued use of the app after updates constitutes acceptance of the revised terms where permitted by law.